weblogixx/wsclient-evented/README.md

 # wsclient-evented
-A simple client websocket implementation using events
+> A simple Websocket implementation for easier client side usage.